19 June 2023

 “After a few years, I started to think more seriously about the production environments of those apps, deployment methods, hosting, etc. I started using the AWS cloud and that’s how it all started with DevOps.
 The reason why I’m still looking for new solutions is to find a way to increase app development speed.”

-Benefits of reskilling
+Benefits of reskilling software developers

 Reskilling benefits both developers and businesses.